MaxPolak97/H3D-Net-reproduction/README.md

 3. Paper describing H3D-Net method: https://crisalixsa.github.io/h3d-net/
    - Repository for H3D-Net method: Source code is not available, only the code used to manipulate the H3DS Dataset has been supplied: https://github.com/CrisalixSA/h3ds

+## Introduction
+Learning 3D reconstructed shapes from 2D images is a fundamental computer vision problem.
+A recent successful neural network approach to solving this problem involves the use of a (neural) differentiable rendering system along with a choice of (neural) 3D geometry representation include point clouds, triangle meshes, implicit representations defined over voxel grids, and neural implicit representations.
+We will now disucss the current research and state-of-the-art 3D rendering methods.

+### 1. Neural Radiance Field (NeRF)
+The NeRF algorithm represents a scene using a fully-connected deep neural network, whose input is a single continuous 5D coordinate (spatial location (x,y,z) and viewing direction (θ,ϕ)) and whose output is the volume density and view-dependent emitted radiance at that spatial location.
+We synthesize views by querying 5D coordinates along camera rays and use volume rendering techniques to project the output colors and densities into an image.
+Check code https://www.matthewtancik.com/nerf

+### 2. Implicit surface Differentiable Renderer (IDR)
+The IDR algorithm is a neural network architecture that simultaneously learns the following three unknowns: (1) the geometry of the scene (2) the unknown camera parameters (3) and the light and reflectance properties from the surface towards the camera approximated surface rendering technique.

+Signed distance function (SDF)
+It computes the shortest distance between a 3D point and some 2D surface as the zero-level-set where the magnitude of a point in the field represents the distance to the surface boundary and the sign indicates whether the region is inside (-) or outside (+) of the shape.

 ## Reproducibility Approach

 In order to reproduce the results from Table 2, we will first start by implementing the IDR method as described in Paper 1 using the H3DS dataset.
 We believe this will take a considereable amount of time to implement due to the large amount of training needed.
 Each scan_id (person's head) needs to be trained on for 3, 4, 8, 16, 32 views.
 The results from this implementation should give us the second last row of Table 2, [see results](#idr-results).